giddyeffects/vue-todo-list/README.md

 # vue-todo-list

-This template should help get you started developing with Vue 3 in Vite.
+This is a sample project testing out Vue 3 in Vite i.e. A simple TO-DO List

 ## Recommended IDE Setup